Skip to main content

 What does the pseudo-final levy mean for employers?

-If you offer lease cars that are not emission free, or have such cars in your fleet that employees also use privately or for commuting, you will face these strategic challenges:
+If you offer lease cars that are not fully emission-free, or have company cars that employees also use privately or for commuting, you will face these strategic challenges:

 • Higher costs: it will become much more expensive to offer non-emission-free lease cars.
 From 2027, you pay extra tax on these cars.
 This increases your organisation’s total mobility costs.